 This course introduces students to the basic principles and concepts of the discipline of Sociology.
 It provides an introduction to sociological theories and methods.
 Emphasis is placed on social structure and process, including social groups, culture, social institutions, social stratification, social problems, and social change.
-SO 101 is a prerequisite for all 200-400 level Sociology courses.
 (Fall, Spring)